Challenging Social Media Threats using Collective Well-being Aware Recommendation Algorithms and an Educational Virtual Companion: Defining a Collective Well-Being Metric for Social Media

-Social media are strongly integrated with information systems that affect, or even determine, their dynamics and can affordably offer a huge amount of data with a high frequency.
-Transforming this data for the estimation of suitable collective well-being measures through machine learning methodologies would open the way to many research and applicative opportunities, such as autonomous systems that maximise CWB and avoid current issues induced by profit based objectives.
+Social media are strongly integrated with information systems that can affordably offer a huge amount of data with a high frequency.
+Transforming this data for the estimation of suitable collective well-being measures through machine learning methodologies would open the way to many research and applicative opportunities, such as autonomous systems that maximise CWB and avoid current issues induced by profit-based objectives.

-Current CWB formulations are not easy to estimate directly using data available on social media or translated from viable observations that could be performed in real time as necessary to support an autonomous system optimizing CWB.
-Moreover, such formulations need to be extended to take into account the specific social media issues.
+Current CWB formulations are not easy to estimate directly using data available in real-time on social media, which is necessary to support an autonomous system optimizing CWB.
+Moreover, such formulations need to be extended to take into account specific social media issues.
 For example, most of the available formulations of collective well-being focus on positive aspects.
-Nevertheless, the negative aspects (see Section \ref{sec:sm_threads}) need to be explicitly considered as part of the CWB as they strongly affect social media users and in particular teenagers.
+Nevertheless, the positive aspects (see sec. \ref{sec:cwb_lit} and negative ones (see sec.\ref{sec:sm_threads}) need to be explicitly considered as part of the CWB as they strongly affect social media users and in particular teenagers.

-We propose to define a \emph{collective well-being metric for social media} by combining the suitable elements of classical CWB and SM threat measures.
-Some measures for CWB estimation can be extracted by periodically proposing specific surveys and activities \citep{loughnan2013sexual}.
-However, we propose that additional richer and more transparent measurements can be performed by developing intelligent components that analyze user behavior.
-Still, in this sense, the communities of machine learning, natural language processing and computer vision have paid more attention to toxic content than positive one, posing an additional challenge to define CWB-aware systems.
+We propose to define a \emph{collective well-being metric for social media} by combining suitable components of classical CWB and SM threat measures.
+The measures of these components could be measured by periodically proposing specific surveys and activities \citep{loughnan2013sexual}.
+However, we propose that additional richer and more transparent measurements can be performed by developing intelligent components that analyze users' behaviours.
+In this definition, for each user, event, i.e. content or connection related, and aspect defined relevant for the CWB three terms are computed: \begin{itemize} \item \textbf{CS(aspect, user)} Content Shared measures the aspect-specific value of the content shared by the user; \item \textbf{CE(aspect, user)} Content Exposure measures the aspect-specific value of the content observed by the user; \item \textbf{CC(aspect, user a, user b)} Contact Creation measures the aspect-specific value of new connections based on the participants' CS and CE. \end{itemize}

-In this definition, for each user, a term represents the contribution of the content threats (Table~\ref{tab:sm_threats}) and well-being positive aspects.
-They are aggregated respectively, with negative and positive weights.